 The point of this thought experiment is to illustrate how complicated even simple decision trees can become after a few steps.
 Imagine that each move is decided by a committee that represents the interests of different groups.
 It’s not just deciding on which box to enter.
 It is how to decide if that choice was a good choice and then deciding where to go from there.

 This is how societies evolve and develop.
 Even the most autocratic societies make decisions that depend on previous decisions.
 Kim Jung-un can only choose from the options available to him and those options are the result of decisions made long before he was born.
-It’s why analysis that relies on reductionism should always be dismissed.
+It’s why reductionism should always be dismissed.
 There’s no great design or plan from which the current actors are working.
 Every society is playing the hand it is dealt.

 This may seem obvious, but analysts are often prone to reductionism, assuming groups are working like individuals.
 The most obvious example of methodological reductionism is the mythological Zionist conspiracy.
-Jews are often described as if they are working collectively from a game plan worked at out annual retreats.
+Jews are often described as if they are working collectively from a game plan worked out at annual retreats.
 The reality is that Jews, like everyone else, are working within the constraints placed on them by history.
 Jews just happen to be smarter than everyone else, on average.

 Going back to our puzzle analogy, imagine that instead of a puzzle you can transcend, the hexagon in which you and your tribe exist is where you have always lived, at least in your lifetime.
 Maybe some of the elders remember a time when your people lived in an adjacent hex.
 Perhaps your mythology and creation myths talk about some hex at the beginning that lies well beyond anyone’s ability to reach.

 In other words, instead of a puzzle into which you were dropped, it is where you have always lived.
 To you and your people it is not a puzzle.
 You have no idea it is a puzzle because you lack the perspective to see it that way.
-Instead it is your world in the same way the tank is the world as far as the goldfish knows.
-Leaving the hex you are in for the adjacent hex is not in pursuit of the way out, because there is no way out.
+Instead, it is your world in the same way the tank is the world as far as the goldfish knows.
+Leaving the hex, you are in for the adjacent hex is not in pursuit of the way out, because there is no way out.